apivich-h/apivich-h.github.io/pages/index.md

 <details>
 <summary><small>(Click to expand)</small></summary>
 <br/>
 I was born in Bangkok, however was raised in Chiang Mai.
-I lived in Chiang Mai until I turned 18 when I completed my A-Levels, before moving to Bangkok to complete my undergraduate degree.
+I lived in Chiang Mai until I turned 18 when I completed my high school, before moving to Bangkok/Nakhon Pathom to complete my undergraduate degree.
 <br/><br/>
 When I am not busy doing work, I enjoy playing and listening to music.
 I am a mediocre drummer, guitarist and vocalist, and have been playing varying amounts of music since high school.
 <br/><br/>